 - The right to be free from cruel and unusual punishment

-- The right to be free from excessive fines or excessive bail
+- Right to be free from excessive fines or excessive bail

 - The right to clear notice of criminal charges